Recipes / Korean Meals for Cycle Syncing: Menstrual Phase (Breakfast & Lunch)

 1. Avoid cold food or drinks.
 Korean women have trusted this for centuries.
 Warm, easy-to-digest meals keep blood flowing, ease cramps, and support circulation (I pair this with a heat pack for extra comfort).

 2. Prioritize complex carbs like brown rice, oats, sweet potatoes, and carrots.
-They stabilize energy and keep you nourished—fasting is not recommended in this phase.
+They stabilize energy and keep you nourished.
+Fasting is not recommended in this phase.

 4. Load up on leafy greens like spinach and kale.
 They’re packed with iron, magnesium, calcium, and vitamin K—nutrients your body craves during menstruation.